POPL'24 VerificationReLUConvex HullFormal Methods

 WraLU: Fast and Precise ReLU Hull Approximation

-A fast and precise approach to over-approximating the convex hull of the ReLU function, achieving 10X-10⁶X speedup with 50% fewer constraints.
+A fast and precise approach to over-approximating the convex hull of the ReLU function, reporting 10x-10^6x runtime improvements and up to 50% fewer constraints in the evaluated benchmarks.

 Overview